We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - somewhat large to keep in a purse

 Munchkin Designer Diaper Changer

-- size makes it easy to keep on hand
+- small size makes it easy to keep on hand

-Whether you’re jumping right into the multiple kids ring with new twins or triplets or you are adding a second baby while your first still needs diapers, snacks, and other toddler gear, these bags have enough space to manage it all.
+Whether you’re jumping right into the multiple kids ring with new twins or triplets or you’re adding another baby while your first still needs diapers, snacks, and other toddler gear, these bags have enough space to manage it all.

 Petunia Pickle Bottom Boxy Backpack